-It is recommended to keep Windows systems up-to-date according to Microsoft release information as older versions always have security concerns.
+It is recommended to keep Windows systems up-to-date according to Microsoft release information in the links below, as older versions always have potential security concerns.

 For development tasks, the user usually needs some elevated permissions (for installing the software), but in Robocorp applications, we avoid requiring admin permissions while running.